 Enabling programs to undergraduate study

-If you’re set to successfully complete one of UON’s enabling programs (Newstep, Open Foundation or Yapug), the best way to make the move to undergraduate studies is via the free application process.
-If you are completing a UON enabling program in Semester 2 2019, or completed your studies in Semester 1 2019, you do NOT need to apply via the Universities Admissions Centre (UAC).
+If you have successfully completed one of UON’s enabling programs (Newstep, Open Foundation or Yapug), the best way to make the move to undergraduate studies is via the free application process.
+If you have completed a UON enabling program in Semester 2 2019 (or are still expecting to), or completed your studies in Semester 1 2019, you do NOT need to apply via the Universities Admissions Centre (UAC).

 Successful applicants have 7 days to accept, decline or defer their offer of admission.